Mark-MDO47/HalloweenEyes/README.md

 - https://opencv.org/university

 ### TinyML EDU
+ML stands for Machine Learning.
 This also looks quite interesting.
 I have just started exploring.
-They obviously have courses and an interesting PDF book "TinyML-Made-Easy.pdf".
+They obviously have courses; also an interesting PDF book "TinyML-Made-Easy.pdf".
 Lots of activity from them on hackster.io and some cross-pollination with Edge Impulse.
 - https://tinyml.seas.harvard.edu/
 - https://github.com/tinyMLx
 - https://www.hackster.io/mjrobot/tinyml-made-easy-object-detection-with-xiao-esp32s3-sense-6be28d